zio/zio/docs/datatypes/metrics/histogram.md

 By definition, the last bucket is always defined as `Double.MaxValue`, so that the count of observed values in the last bucket is always equal to the overall count of observed values within the histogram.

-The mental model for a ZMX histogram is inspired from [Prometheus](https://prometheus.io/docs/concepts/metric_types/#histogram).
+The mental model for histogram is inspired from [Prometheus](https://prometheus.io/docs/concepts/metric_types/#histogram).

 ## API